1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.5.md

  - Lipases brack down fats and lipids(intestine)

 #### Enzyme Genral
+ - They lower the activation energy(initial input of energy that is needed to spark the reaction)
  - Exo v Endothermic:
 	- Exo energy is released
 	- Endo energy is increased